 Tijeras real estate is some of the most expensive in New Mexico, although Tijeras house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Tijeras is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Tijeras is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tijeras is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Tijeras who work in office and administrative support (14.16%), sales jobs (10.05%), and architecture and engineering (10.05%).

 And if you like science, one thing you'll find is that Tijeras has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.